vulcanlink/charts/graphprotocol/README.md

 ## Parameters

 The following tables lists the configurable parameters of the graphprotocol-agent chart and their default values.
 The only parameters listed here are whether to enable each component of the chart.
 Subchart-specific parameters can found in each subchart's respective README.md.
 To configure subchart parameters, prefix the parameter with the subchart name.
 For example, to change the indexnode replica count, update `graphprotocol-indexnode.replicaCount`.
-See the `example-values.yaml` files for an example of configuring the subcharts.
+See the example [values.yaml](examples/values.yaml) file for an example of configuring the subcharts.

 |                   Parameter                   |                                                                                Description                                                                                |                            Default                            |